Automattic/newspack-development-environment/README.md

 ### Provisioning

-If the VVV is not already up and running, you can run `vagrant up --provision`.
+To finish up, run `vagrant up --provision`.
-Otherwise, run `vagrant reload --provision` to update VVV with the new site.
+Or if your VVV is already up and running, run `vagrant reload --provision`.

 ## Using VVV